A Notice of Intended Prosecution is sent out when a vehicle has been detected driving in excess of the speed limit.

 If you have been given the option of a Fixed Penalty, visit Paying your Fixed Penalty Notice page to pay online, or use the contact details on your Fixed Penalty application form.

-For more information about driving licences, to to Driving licence enquiry.
+For more information about driving licences, go to our Driving licence enquiry page.

 Dispute the offence